Posted by: Kaplan Real Estate Education

 5. You May Have to Work Some Weekends

 If you are planning to work in residential real estate sales, you will likely need to dedicate at least a portion of your weekend to work.
 People shop for homes in their free time.
 And their free time is typically on nights and weekends.
 As a result, buyers and sellers expect their real estate agent to be available for showings, open houses, and office visits on the weekend.
 However, compromise is attainable.
 Many successful real estate agents work one day of the weekend to balance client service with their personal lives.
 As long as you’re up front with your clients about your availability, it’s usually not a problem.
+Get more information about working weekends in this video.

 6. You Need to Set Yourself Apart

 The good news is your friends and family will likely be eager to work with you as a newly licensed real estate agent.
 The bad news is nearly everyone knows someone who sells real estate.
 So what are you going to do to set yourself apart from someone’s neighbor, brother, or best friend from college?
 The most successful real estate agents know the value of differentiation.
 You need to develop a brand that sets you apart from the rest of the market and gives potential clients a reason to choose you over someone they know on a personal level.
+This article has information on how to develop your personal brand.

 7. Real Estate is an Incredibly Rewarding Career